 'Besides the minor challenge of giving ourselves only four months to redo a huge house that was in a very sorry state, while also living in a different country and setting up a business, we also had to think about how we could bring together our tastes to create a welcoming, relaxing and child-friendly home' says Karine.
 'We wanted a house where we could curl up and read in a hammock under the trees, and also where we could spend the day cooking and eating together.
 For us, it was important to have a place where everybody could feel free to do whatever they wanted, whenever they wanted'.

 To achieve the perfect environment for all of this, the walls between the lounge and kitchen were knocked through to create an open-plan living area, spacious enough to comfortably accommodate large groups of adults and children.
-Whitewash has been liberally applied to practically every flat surface to promote a rustic vibe, against which a selection of modern, and antique pieces look smart and timeless.
+Whitewash has been liberally applied to practically every flat surface to promote a rustic vibe, against which a selection of modern, and antique pieces look smart and timeless.'Whitewashing is a sort of tradition in our family', says Karine.
+'My father swears by it, and he's developed his own recipe to get the right feel to the mix, which includes water, milk and limestone powder.
+For me, white is to interior design what the little black dress is to fashion.
+It's simple, practical and chic, yet relaxing.'

 Using her superb stylist's eye to great effect, Karine has teamed beautiful designer items that are on offer at BODIE and FOU with inexpensive but well-designed buys from the likes of Ikea.
 She has also scoured flea markets and junk shops to add to the eclectic melange so there's an antique gold chandelier here, a luxurious armoire there, a vintage Tulip chair by Eero Saarinen (a present from her mother), as well as Thirties christening robe picked up for next to nothing at a car boot fair.